b-jesch/skin.estuary.modv2/README.md

   * Code Improvements on full video OSD
   * OSD media flags fixed/improved
   * OSD hide sound button if there are only a single audio stream (thanks biegleux)
+  * Option added for hiding SIG/SNR flags if not provided by Backend Driver (returns always zero)

 - .3